ShimantoRahman/empulse/README.md

 # Empulse

-Empulse is a package aimed to enable value-driven analysis in Python.
+Empulse is a package aimed to enable value-driven and cost-sensitive analysis in Python.
-The package implements popular value-driven metrics and algorithms in accordance to sci-kit learn conventions.
+The package implements popular value-driven and cost-sensitive metrics and algorithms in accordance to sci-kit learn conventions.
 This allows the measures to seamlessly integrate into existing ML workflows.

 ## Installation